Wednesday, February 01, 2012

 Not sure if Sabur was also charged with robbery…because police claim, Sabur reached for an officer’s gun.
 When has anyone in African American history seen or heard of a black man who reached or had any kind of weapon and is still alive to speak about it?
 The other officers would’ve filled him full of bullet holes.

-If you do not believe me, ask Amadou Diallo… There was no justification in the increased level of force and the level brutality taking Sabur into custody…
+If you do not believe me, ask Amadou Diallo only 22 at the time of his death… There was no justification in the increased level of force and the level brutality taking Sabur into custody…

 Police brutality is an international human and civil rights crises, so much bigger than Philadelphia.
 From Nigeria to New York, police brutality is an issue.
 Let’s take Oakland, CA…Oscar Grant, who was shot dead by a transit officer, doing his job a bit too much if you ask me.